fluid-project/infusion/README.md

 The Fluid community is an international group of designers, developers, and testers who focus on a common mission: improving the user experience and accessibility of the open web.

 The best way to join the Fluid Community is to jump into any of our community activities.
-Visit our [website](http://fluidproject.org/) page for links to our mailing lists, chat room, wiki, etc.
+Visit our [website](http://fluidproject.org/) for links to our mailing lists, chat room, wiki, etc.

 ##How Do I Create an Infusion Package?##